a6b8/rss-merge-service/README.md

 We use [Leaf for Mac](https://apps.apple.com/us/app/leaf-rss-news-reader/id576338668?mt=12)

-- Over 600 Inputsources get imported over 2 .opml files.
+- With 2 .opml files the Reader imports more then 20 Categories.
 - The headline from every inputsources has the same structure
+- Default View is set to Webview.

 *Headlines:*